SweepsKings Logo

 Sweepstakes Casinos Minimum Age Requirement

+The minimum age to play at sweepstakes casinos is 18.
+However, we’re seeing more and more platforms like Stake.us and Chumba only accept players who are 21+ and over.
 Expect more sites to follow their lead and abide by the same minimum age requirement as US real money online casinos.

 Stake Verification

 Sweepstakes casinos conduct KYC checks on all players, and you have to upload your ID to confirm your age.
-In the past, account verification would take place only when you wished to make a redemption, but more sites such as PlayFame are now requesting your documents as soon as you register.
+In the past, account verification would take place only when you wished to make a redemption, but more sites, such as PlayFame, are now requesting your documents as soon as you register.

 How to Find The Best Legal Sweepstakes Casinos in the US